 From the first year and onwards, students will be required to present the various phases of treatment of their patients for discussion within the group.
 This will provide students with the opportunity to see and discuss a wide range of problems.
-Emphasis will be placed on diagnosis and treatment planning.
+The case presentations should be extensive and detailed, with emphasis on evaluation, implementation of scientific data on decisions making, and quality of clinical procedures.
 All documentation should be collected and disseminated according to current legislation on general data protection regulation.